DarkFox/ha-addons/games_done_quick_calendar_factory/README.md

 # GamesDoneQuickCalendarFactory Home Assistant Add-on

-A Home Assistant add-on that wraps @Aldaviva's GamesDoneQuickCalendarFactory. https://github.com/Aldaviva/GamesDoneQuickCalendarFactory
+A Home Assistant add-on that wraps Aldaviva's GamesDoneQuickCalendarFactory. https://github.com/Aldaviva/GamesDoneQuickCalendarFactory

 Add this url as a Remote Calendar: